Captain Thunderbolt's Rock

-Thunderbolt's Rock is a heritage-listed rock and now picnic site and tourist attraction located adjacent to the New England Highway in Uralla, in the Uralla Shire local government area of New South Wales, Australia.
+Thunderbolt's Rock is a heritage-listed rock and now picnic site and tourist attraction located adjacent to the New England Highway in Uralla, a town in the New England region of New South Wales, Australia.
 It is also known as Split Rock and Big Rock.
 The property is owned by Uralla Shire Council.
 It is one of a group of historic sites labelled The Captain Thunderbolt Sites for their association with bushranger Captain Thunderbolt, along with Blanch's Royal Oak Inn, Captain Thunderbolt's Death Site, and Captain Thunderbolt's Grave.
 Collectively, all properties were added to the New South Wales State Heritage Register on 20 July 2012.

 History

-On 27 October 1863, less than three months after escaping from Cockatoo Island, Fred Ward and Fred Britten laid in wait for the mail at Split Rock.
+On 27 October 1863, less than three months after escaping from Cockatoo Island, Fred Ward and Fred Britten lay in wait for the mail at Split Rock.
 Due to the increase in bushranging a police escort accompanied the mail to Uralla.
 The bushrangers were surprised by Sergeant Stephen Gardiner and Senior Constable Reynolds.

 A shootout ensued with the bushrangers escaping through the boggy ground of Church Gully (south of Thunderbolt's Rock).
 During the escape Fred Ward was shot through the back of the left knee and was later given medical assistance by a team of saw-pit men who confirmed the injury.
 Differing accounts were provided of who actually shot Fred Ward; Grainger or Reynolds.

 Seven years later Split Rock was to provide the first setting for Thunderbolt's last hold-up and final day.
 On the afternoon of 25 May Thunderbolt met the Blanchs at Split Rock, robbed them and then accompanied the pair back to their Inn.

 Thunderbolt's Rock provides an excellent vantage point to survey the surrounding countryside and in the bushranging career of Fred Ward is in the vicinity of many of his robberies.
 It is unknown when the name of the site was changed from Split Rock to Thunderbolt's Rock but this change reflects the connection of this site with Captain Thunderbolt both physically and within the psyche of the local community.